MadIceTea/website-personal/content/about.md

 title = "About Alex"

 +++
-Alex is a governance, risk, and compliance analyst at Kong, and an experienced cyber security analyst growing into security engineering and architecture for on-prem and cloud systems.
+Alex is currently in between positions, and is looking for security engineering or solutions architecture positions for on-prem and cloud systems.
+He has previous experiences with data analyst and technical compliance roles, both of which have contributed to a wider understanding of the information security world.

 He enjoys cats, the JPOP group Perfume, TensorFlow neural network projects, Thinkpads, almost any music, and family.

-If he's not working on his day job or tinkering with one of his current projects (below), he often can be found studying for IT Certifications.
+If he's not working on his day job or tinkering with one of his current projects (below), he often can be found reading law or studying for IT Certifications.
 (Or, simply resting!)

-Currently, efforts are being focused on AWS Systems Administrator-type exams.
+Currently, efforts are being focused on the CISSP (it's finally time!), renewing his Azure System Administrator license, and the AWS Systems Administrator license exams.

-He works on a variety of projects including:

-* (On hold for hardware issues:) [Scripted setup of MacOS Guest Installs on Virtualbox](https://github.com/MadIceTea/macos-virtualbox), written in bash and supporting homebrew dependency auto-installs / recent macOS versions.
+He also has a few projects which he holds an interest in (although progress is very slow):

-* A [mail server backend](https://github.com/MadIceTea/imap-mail-checker-server) and a [mail extension frontend](https://github.com/MadIceTea/imap-mail-checker-cx) for checking any IMAP connected inbox's new messages and notifying upon their arrival
+* A [mail server backend](https://github.com/MadIceTea/imap-mail-checker-server) and a [mail extension frontend](https://github.com/MadIceTea/imap-mail-checker-cx) for checking any IMAP connected inbox's new messages and notifying upon their arrival.
+(Alex does not use GMail for his personal mail, so he finds most extensions to be deficient in this ability.)
-* Coming Soon: "What's a Real "AI" Television Commercial?" via the _Inception v3_ Dataset
+* An idea Alex has had: "What would a Real "AI" Television Commercial look like?" via the _Inception v3_ Dataset

 His previous projects include: